BLavery/PiBlynk/README.md

 [API?
 See here](piblynk-js.md)

-# Specific to python version:
+# Features specific to python version:
 * By default, “hardware agnostic”.
 Operates on any linux, and probably on Windows (unchecked)
 * Operates comfortably with gpiozero module, but gpiozero not loaded by default.
 * Python (2) or python 3.